Last updated on .

 Basilica of the Virgin of Chiquinquirá

-The centerpiece of Chiquinquirá and Plaza de Bolívar is the Basilica of the Virgin of Chiquinquirá (Basílica de la Virgen de Chiquinquirá), which is the focal point of pilgrims to the city.
-It’s a large neoclassical church built between 1796 and 1812.
-The church features 17 chapels and is one of the more beautiful churches in Colombia.
+The centerpiece of Chiquinquirá is the Basilica of the Virgin of Chiquinquirá (Basílica de la Virgen de Chiquinquirá), which attracts thousands of pilgrims to the city annually.
+It’s a large Neoclassical church built between 1796 and 1812 and is one of the more beautiful churches in Colombia.

 Basilica of the Virgin of Chiquinquirá